 Taking floors out of the equation, choosing a gray paint color can be tricky because of the myriad of possible undertones.
 For this reason, I almost always suggest a greige paint color.

 These colors are grays mixed with beige, but they mostly err on the gray side with just enough warmth that they will work almost anywhere.
-My two personal favorites are Sherwin Williams Repose Gray and Sherwin William Agreeable Gray, but Benjamin Moore Revere Pewter has been a popular choice in the past, too.

 Other Colors Like Blues and Greens